CLICK HERE for weekly and year-to-date

 The program is not funded or administered by EID.
 Program information and applications can be found at www.SaveOurWaterRebates.com.
 Funding reservations are on a first-come, first-served basis.

 - Irrigation systems must be turned off during and for 48 hours after measurable rainfall.

 - Do not use potable water to hose off pavement, sidewalks, or driveways.

 |Sign up to be notified when drought-related news is posted to the website by going to eNews Sign Up and entering your email address and choosing "Drought Information" under the news category.|

-The District's service area has experienced two consecutive dry years, with calendar year 2013 being the driest on record.
-Very little precipitation has fallen in the latter part of 2013, leading to a great deal of concern for the water supply outlook heading into 2014.
+The District's service area has experienced three consecutive dry years, with calendar year 2013 being the driest on record and 2014 being not much better.
 On February 4, the EID board of directors declared a Stage 2 Water Warning in our service area.
-The Board is hopeful that customers will voluntarily meet the 30% conservation target.
+The Board is hopeful that customers will voluntarily meet the 20% conservation target.

 - Click here for helpful tips on saving 20% inside and outside your home or business.

 - Click here for more about mandatory watering restrictions.

 - Click here to learn more about the four stages of drought from the 2015 Drought Action Plan.

 - Click here for frequently asked questions about watering restrictions (choose "watering restrictions" from the drop down menu).